“Long before there were maps, there were reference points.

 This is where a Narrative North Star comes in.

-Your story doesn’t have to be dramatic or manifesto-style.
+It doesn’t have to be dramatic or manifesto-style.
 It simply needs to be real, recognisable and steady.
 It should tell us what problem are you genuinely trying to solve and for whom?
-That guiding story becomes the thread that connects everything: your website copy, your campaigns, your social presence and your emails.
+It becomes the thread that connects everything: your website copy, your campaigns, your social presence and your emails.

-The Narrative North Star: the guiding story behind consistency
+The Narrative North Star is the story that makes consistency possible

-“The strongest guiding stories are rooted in something very human.”
+“The strongest stories are rooted in something very human.”

 These include why the business exists.
-They also cover what problem it genuinely want to solve.
+They also cover what problem it genuinely wants to solve.
 When that belief is clear, everything else has something to anchor to.

 We’ve seen the same pattern in employer brand and talent campaigns, where a single narrative carried consistently across careers sites, social content and paid media created far more recognition than fragmented messaging built around isolated hiring pushes.